Welcome BackWelcome Back

 • "It's been a while.
 Your table misses you." (win-back at 30 days)

-Open rates on these notifications run significantly higher than email.
+Open rates on these notifications run at 60% or higher, compared to 20-25% for email.
 The reason: they appear on the lock screen, not in an inbox that gets ignored.

 In our data, restaurants that activate at least one automated push campaign within the first two weeks of launch see 40% higher card retention at 90 days compared to those who keep notifications off.